 - Led academic and programmatic prioritization process, resulting in $2.7 million in annual savings;

 - Successfully launched college’s first online degree completion program;

 - Successfully launched Master of Science in Nursing (MSN) and the college’s first-ever doctoral program, the Doctor of Nursing Practice (DNP)

 - Successfully launched new academic programs:

 Contact the President's Office

-Our doors are always open to students, and if you’re not on Morningside's campus, simply give us a call at (712) 274-5100.
+Our doors are always open to students.
+President Reynders' office is located in Lewis Hall 118.
+If you’re not on Morningside's campus, simply give us a call at (712) 274-5100.